Data Virtualization Market

 Data Virtualization Market, Segmentation by End User

-The End User segmentation includes IT & Telecom, BFSI, Government & Defense, Healthcare & Life Sciences, Retail, Manufacturing, Education and Others.
-Adoption across industries is being accelerated by the need to extract value from vast, distributed datasets while maintaining compliance and operational efficiency.
+End users include IT & Telecom, BFSI, Government & Defense, Healthcare & Life Sciences, Retail, Manufacturing, Education and Others.

 IT & Telecom